dongguanting/DPA-RAG/README.md

 We design a three-step method to gradually mine, augment, and filter out high-quality preference knowledge of LLMs:

 ### 1. Preference Knowledge Constructio
-First, please use DPR to retrieve the top 100 passages for each samples in different datasets.
+For each samples in different datasets, you need to use [DPR](https://github.com/facebookresearch/DPR) to retrieve the top 100 passages.
-Then, you can follow the process of **Preference Knowledge Construction** section to extract documents labeled “Aligned Knowledge” or “Unaligned Knowledge” from different base model.
+Then, please follow the process of **Preference Knowledge Construction** section to extract documents labeled “Aligned Knowledge” or “Unaligned Knowledge” from different base model.

 ### 2. Diverse Query Augmentation